Cathy347Le/made-from-scratch/notes.md

   - Constants (optional)
   - Reducers - this is where your logic lives.
 Reducers take in an initial state and action
   - Bring in reducers into store.js (if neccessary)
-  - Actions - describe your payload (aka data) here
+  - Actions - describe your payload (aka data) here and may need to make an API/Axios call
   - Bring in actions into the targeted component
     - Dispatch your actions in useEffect
   - In the component, useDispatch to dispatch your actions and test on Redux Dev Tools